gnames/bhlindex/README.md

 [![Doc Status][doc-img]][doc]

-Creates an index of scientific names occurring in the collection of literature in Biodiversity Heritage Library
+Creates an index of scientific names occurred in the collection of literature in the Biodiversity Heritage Library

 ## Performance